altocodenl/aleppo/readme.md

 - All data is indexed: all single queries should take about the same time.
 - All data is stored in nested structures: all data is stored on a single object.
-- There are four types of data: text, number, tlists (objects) and blists (arrays).
+- There are four types of data: text, number, xlists (objects) and blists (arrays).
 - Queries are code and data: queries can be expressed using the same data types; and queries are programs, executed one step at a time.

 aleppo intends to have more querying power than a relational database with reasonable performance, while maintaining a hierarchical model (nestedness).